8 July 2023, 9:00 AM - 1:00 PM

 friends in other teams, etc.).

-This competition is completely "open-book", so you're allowed to use any reference materials or even computational tools at your disposal.
-You can even learn some physics on the fly if the problem uses unfamiliar terminology.
+This competition is completely "open-book", so you are allowed to use any reference materials or even computational tools at your disposal.
+[NEW!] (with the sole exception of generative AI tools) You can even learn some physics on the fly if the problem uses unfamiliar terminology.

 Devise a team strategy to tackle the problems effectively and efficiently!